Germanic dragon: Etymology

 The word "dragon", contemporaneously also appear: draca, dræce; Old West Norse: dreki, Old East Norse: *draki; Old Swedish: draki; Old Danish: draghæ; trahho, tracho, tracko, trakko; trache; *drako; drāke, meaning "dragon, sea serpent or sea monster" etc, stemming from dracō, meaning "big serpent or dragon", itself from δράκων (drákōn) of the same meaning.

-The Old West and East Norse forms differ quite remarkebly, as the Western form, dreki, features an initial e-vowel, largely unique among the Germanic forms, which otherwise feature an a-vowel, indicating an early adoption which then had time to shift, potentially from the Old English form dræce.
+The Old West and East Norse forms differ quite remarkably, as the Western form, dreki, features an initial e-vowel, largely unique among the Germanic forms, which otherwise feature an a-vowel, indicating an early adoption which then had time to shift, potentially from the Old English form dræce.
 Old Swedish, and Old Danish, both East Norse languages, instead exhibit forms on /a/: draki/draghæ, indicating a Central European root.
 When the term entered the East Norse language is unknown.
 The form "dragon", in modern English, stems from dragon, while the Germanic Old English form survives as drake.

 A poem, by 11th-century Icelandic skáld Þjóðólfr Arnórsson, manages to use all four above mentioned terms in a single poem about Sigurd the dragon slayer, based on a fight between a blacksmith and a leather worker, which Arnórsson supposedly composed spontaneously upon request:

 Related are also the French guivre/vouivre (from Old French for "snake") and English wyvern (wyver, from wivre), ultimately deriving from vīpera ("viper").
 Other words include Knucker, a dialect word for a sort of water dragon in Sussex, England.